plungepool/wiki-dot-plungepool-dot-dev/src/stoicism.md

 # stoicism.

-## I believe stoicism is the key to happiness.

 Being a stoic isn't about being cold and unfeeling, it's about **separating the things that are within your control from the things that are out of your control**.

 > "There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will."